gelmutAm/tamagotchi-task/README.md

 # Installation
 JDK 8 or higher must be installed.
-Clone this repository on machine then start up IDE, open this project and run it.
+Clone this repository on machine then start up IDE, open this project, find package "graphics" and run "MainWindow.java" main.

 # How to play